-There are usually four reasons why email accounts either do not work or stop working:
+There are usually five reasons why email accounts either do not work or stop working:

 - There is a problem with the server